 Curriculum & Policies Subcommittee report on September 12, 2023 – Joost Van Haren, Chair

 Three policy amendments were discussed, they are all up for discussion today, and everything went through to subcommittee.
-One is an amendment to the enrollment policy from last spring, the next is the credit for prior learning policy amendment, and the last is an amendment to the Gen Ed curriculum and attributes policies (this does not include the new civics attribute coming up.
+One is an amendment to the enrollment policy from last spring, the next is the credit for prior learning policy amendment, and the last is an amendment to the Gen Ed curriculum and attributes policies (this does not include the new civics attribute coming up).

 UGC Report – Holly Nelson, Chair